Search

 YOLOv2

 Also known as YOLO9000, YOLOv2 was released in 2017 again by Joseph Redmon et al. This version introduced various improvements on top of the 2016 YOLO iteration.
 These improvements included batch normalization, a high-resolution classifier, and anchor boxes.
-Notably, YOLOv2 was able to detect significantly more object categories by using detection data from the COCO dataset and the ImageNet classification dataset.
+Notably, YOLOv2 was able to detect significantly more object categories by using detection data from the COCO dataset and the ImageNet classification custom dataset.

 YOLOv3

 YOLOv3, another YOLO version by Joseph Redmon and Ali Farhadi, used a single neural network to simultaneously predict bounding boxes and class probabilities for multiple objects in an image.
-YOLOv3 improved on the backs of v1 and v2 by introducing architectural enhancements, including feature pyramid networks (FPNs) and multiple scales for detection.
+It improved on the backs of v1 and v2 by introducing architectural enhancements, including feature pyramid networks (FPNs) and multiple scales for detection.

 YOLOv4

 YOLOv4 was the first YOLO version introduced by Alexey Bochkovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao.
 It implemented techniques such as CSPDarknet53 for feature extraction and Spatial Pyramid Pooling (SPP) for improved context modeling.
-YOLOv4’s architecture made for faster inference speed times with high precision, useful in real-time and edge applications.
+YOLOv4’s architecture made for faster run inference speed times with high precision, useful in real-time and edge applications.

 YOLOv6